PoojaKannan-NEU-Cloud-Org/webapp/README.md

 ## Assignment_08
 There is no changes on web application

+## Assignment_09
+Enhanced Integration Test Workflow:

+Updated integration test workflow to support CI/CD testing.
+Ensured thorough testing of application changes before deployment.
+Manual Creation of VM Instance Templates:

+Created VM instance templates manually via the GCP console.
+Templates serve as predefined configurations for launching virtual machine instances.
+Introduction of New Endpoint:

+Added a new endpoint to the application for testing updates.
+Facilitates validation of changes and integration with existing functionality.
+Purpose of Updates:

+Establishment of a robust CI/CD pipeline for the application.
+Optimization of development and deployment processes for efficiency and reliability.
 ## Directory Structure

 - `/app`: Contains the source code of the web application.